jangernert/FeedReader/README.md

 Website : http://jangernert.github.io/FeedReader/<br/>
 For translators : https://hosted.weblate.org/projects/feedreader/

+## How to install
+The Flatpak build works on any distro and will always track the newest release.
+For that reason, it's the only way we recommend that you install FeedReader (we really don't have the resources to support multiple distro-specific package).
+For more information about Flatpak and how to use or install it for your distribution see the [Flatpak webpage](http://flatpak.org).

 ## Build from source

 These are the instructions for building and testing locally.
 We generally